 Harnessing the Immune System Against Cancer: Lessons from Bone Marrow Transplant

 - Henry Christian Awardee, Outstanding Young Investigator, Featured New Investigator, and Early Career Development Awardee Presentations

 - CSCTR Hickam Lecture & AFMR Keynote

 - Poster Presentations

 Special Note for the Physically Challenged

-The Central Society for Clinical and Translational Research and the Midwestern Section American Federation for Medical Research wish to take steps to insure that no individual with a disability is excluded, denied services, segregated, or otherwise treated differently than other individuals because of auxiliary aids and services.
-If you need an auxiliary aid or service identified in the Americans with Disabilities Act, or any assistance in registering for this meeting, contact the CSCTR Executive Office by phone at (414) 273-2209, e-mail at email@example.com or mail at 555 E. Wells St., Ste.
+Our goal is to ensure no individual with a disability is excluded, denied services, segregated, or otherwise treated differently.
+If you need an auxiliary aid or service identified in the Americans with Disabilities Act, or assistance in registering for this meeting, contact the CSCTR Executive Office by phone at (414) 273-2209, e-mail at email@example.com or mail at 555 E. Wells St., Ste.
 1100, Milwaukee, WI 53202.